Tahsin-Mayeesha/udacity-mlnd-deeplearning-capstone/capstone final report.md

 # IV.
 Results

 ## 4.1  Model Evaluation, validation and justification :

+For each experiment only the best model was saved along with their weights(a model only gets saved per epoch if it shows higher validation accuracy than the previous epoch )

 To recap, the best model so far uses transfer learning technique along with data augmentation and batch normalization to prevent overfitting.
+To use transfer learning I've collected pretrained weights for the VGG-16 architecture, created by Oxford's visual geometry group(hence the name VGG) and used the similar architecture only with replacing the fully connected layers with different dropout and batch normalization.
+I had to use aggressive dropout in my models because of lack of computational resources, otherwise the models tended to crash my machine while running.

-I've preprocessed all the images according to VGG16 architecture directions, created the base model of VGG16 excluding the fully connected layers along with the pretrained weights, added a new Dense layer with dropout and batch normalization on top of it to predict the final images.
+I've preprocessed all the images according to VGG16 architecture directions.
+For the final model I used the base model of VGG16 excluding the fully connected layers along with the pretrained weights, added a new Dense layer with dropout and batch normalization on top of it to predict the final images.
 This model beats the K-nearest benchmark by 27.46% decrease and the random choice model by 50.45% decrease of multi-class log-loss.

-All the experiments ran for around 10 epochs, except for the data augmentation one because of computational overhead.
-However I had enabled keras's call back methods which saves only the models best weights and uses early stopping if the validation accuracy stops improving.

-Even if the model shows really strong performance against the random benchmark and beats it by 50%, I can't really consider it a final solution to the problem because I was not able to run the models longer and the dataset is also really small.
-A chart with all the approaches and their respective scores is given below :
+A table with all the experiments performed is given below along with their results.

 | Model                                    | Multi-class log loss score |
 | ---------------------------------------- | -------------------------- |